Hardwood Flooring in Bedrooms Review: Pros and Cons

 Hardwood Flooring Installation

-Be aware, though, that these engineered hardwood flooring products do not have the longevity of solid hardwood plank floors; and most cannot be sanded and refinished multiple times, as you can with solid hardwood flooring.
+Be aware, though.
+That these engineered hardwood flooring products do not have the longevity of solid hardwood plank floors; .
+Most cannot be sanded and refinished multiple times, as you can with solid hardwood flooring.